More server power costs money – but is a good investment. We show you what you need to consider in order to create optimal WordPress conditions.

 With regard to the choice of hardware, the question of the average and maximum number of simultaneous users ultimately determines what server power you need.

-The high speed of SSDs is due to their design: HDDs contain mechanical components that have to be moved.
+The high speed of SSDs is due to their design: HDDs have mechanical components that have to be moved.
 SSDs, on the other hand, are comparable to USB sticks: they contain no moving parts that need to be activated and moved.

-Some providers store the database on an SSD hard disk, but store all other data on HDDs.
+Some providers store the database on an SSD hard drive, but store all other data on HDDs.
 This solution is a compromise between cost-effectiveness and performance and is significantly faster overall than an offer where all data is stored on an HDD.

 However, you have the best WordPress conditions if all data is stored on SSDs.